domichal/launcher/README.md

 ### Launcher switch

+To be able to switch between all launchers, it was necessary to make original "switch to launcher/launcher go" methods dysfunctional to prevent them from breaking xstartup when called from ``mylauncher``.
+This script is not required by the launcher to run, but it makes life easier.

 [screenshot]

-This tool can work with more launchers and will detect them if the directory name contains lowercase word ``launcher`` and is located in ``/home/cpi``.
+This tool can work with more launchers and will detect them as long as their directory is located in ``/home/cpi`` and it's name contain lowercase word ``launcher``.
-**mylauncher** folder can be also renamed as long as the above are true.
+**mylauncher** folder can also be renamed.

-# Compatibility

-**mylauncher** is fully compatible with the default clockworkpi gameshell builds and can work without any disturbance to other launchers and vice versa.
-However, change done to ``.bashrc`` allowing **launcher switch** script to work render original launcher/launcher go switch dysfunctional.
-This needs to be done this way to prevent it from
+**Note:**

 # Installation